sourcegraph/about/blogposts/2021/role-of-observability-high-performing-teams.md

 > "Many times, when an app is down and you have to figure out what's going on, it’s a very manual process.
 You've got your top lists of metrics and your defined questions to monitor, but if those don't indicate the problem, you're looking for a needle in a haystack." – Charity

 Enter observability tools: A way to deal with unknown unknowns or the situations you cannot predict beforehand.
 While most monitoring tools measure specific data points to know when something is wrong, observability tools can track hundreds of different data points to provide more context and help surface the reason behind failures.
-Furthermore, by shifting away from the emphasis on the system itself when collecting data towards the user experience, it's far easier to trace issues back to their source.
+Furthermore, by shifting away from the emphasis on the system itself when collecting data towards the user experience, observability tools make it far easier to trace issues back to their source.

 > "At a high level, observability is being able to ask any question of your systems and understanding any state that the system has gotten itself into, without having any prior knowledge of it, without having seen a break before, and without shipping any custom code to handle the question you're trying to ask." – Charity